 Simple Fact #3: Everything in dreams is symbolism.

-Symbolism is the native tongue of your dreams, the language of the unconscious mind.
+Symbolism is the native language of the unconscious mind.
 If you want to understand dreams and your unconscious mind, begin with symbolism.
-We’ll talk more about symbolism later.

-This simple fact has an exception—dreams can create direct representations that are not symbolism—but it’s a solid rule of thumb.
+This simple fact has an exception—dreams can create direct representations that are not symbolism—but it’s a solid rule of hand.
+Read more about direct representations in the lesson about dream characters.

-These three facts—you know what your dreams mean, they’re stories, and everything in them is symbolism—prepare you for launch to explore the mysterious and exciting world within you.
+These three simple facts about dreams—you know what your dreams mean, they’re stories, and everything in them is symbolism—prepare you for launch to explore the mysterious and exciting world within you.
 Dreams truly are experiences unto themselves, like living another life or many lives simultaneously.
-Deep in your mind, dreams are no less real than “real” life.
+Deep in your mind, dreams are no less real than “real life.”
 Treat them that way.
 They’re never “just a dream.”